 Frequently Asked Questions

 Some banks offer fixed-rate LOC options, and most online lenders price per draw at a fixed rate.
-Fixed rates are typically 0.5-2% higher than variable rates to compensate for rate risk the lender takes on.
-Fixed rates make sense for businesses that plan to carry sustained balances and want budget certainty, particularly in a potentially rising rate environment.
+Fixed rates are typically 0.5-2% higher than variable rates.

 Ready to check your options?